keivanipchihagh/shorty/README.md

 Cons:
 - Requires a unique ID generator
-- Length is not fixed and grows with IDs
+- URL length is not fixed and can increase as IDs grow

 ## References
 - [Hash Function](https://en.wikipedia.org/wiki/Hash_function)